benwiley4000/3dbuzz-archiver/README.md

 SHORT VERSION:

-If you just want the finished product (all the unzipped files) then you can just download [3dbuzz.torrent](3dbuzz.torrent).
+If you just want the finished product (all the unzipped files) then you can just download ~[3dbuzz.torrent](3dbuzz.torrent)~ *(UPDATE: deleted temporarily while I recreate this without any missing files)*.
 You'll need a bit more than 220GB of free space to download all the files!
 However you can also select which subdirectories you want and leave the rest.

 LONG VERSION: